Action Research

 Disadvantages of Action Research

 It is important to make a clear distinction between action research and consulting.
-Specifically, action research is greater than consulting in a way that action research includes both action and research, whereas business activities of consulting are limited action without the research.
+Specifically, the former is greater than the latter in a way that action research includes both action and research, whereas business activities of consulting are limited action without the research.

 Action Research Spiral